-Winter has settled into our area and I am not feeling it.
-The days outside are gray and gloomy to sunny but breath sucking cold.
+Winter has swept into our area with record-breaking cold.
+The days outside vary from gray and gloomy to sunny but breath sucking cold.
 Either way, I am not feeling it.
 I prefer to stay inside with a glass of cocoa and a good book.
 (Or my laptop.
 I’m not picky.)
 Of course, we have to top our cocoa with marshmallows.
-Regular marshmallows are fine, but sometimes, to give myself and the kids an added treat, I make an Easy Marshmallow Snowman.
+Regular marshmallows are fine, but sometimes, to give me and the kids an added treat, I make these Easy Marshmallow Snowman.
 The great thing about these snowmen is they don’t have to look perfect.
-Kids can decorate them and tell everyone how they helped cook.
-They’re gluten free also, so everyone can enjoy them.
-If you happen to have a peanut butter allergy, the mini peanut butter cup hats can be substituted with mini marshmallow cup hats.
+Even young kids can decorate them and tell everyone they helped cook.
+They’re gluten-free and surprisingly, dairy-free so everyone can enjoy them.
+If you happen to have a peanut butter allergy, the mini peanut butter cup hats can be substituted with mini candy chocolate marshmallow cups.
 You can’t go wrong with more marshmallows!

 Pinch off a small piece of the orange gumdrop and roll it into a nose shape.
 I used about 1/8 of a small gumdrop for each nose.
-Spread a small dot of frosting onto the back of the gumdrop and place onto the top marshmallow.
-To add a small splash of color to the hat, I used a snowflake sprinkle, attached with a pinch of icing.
+Spread a small dot of frosting onto the back of the gumdrop “nose” and place onto the top marshmallow.
+To add a small splash of color to the hat, I used a snowflake sprinkle, attached with a small dot of icing.
 Allow the nose and snowflake, if you are using one, to dry before placing the snowman in the cocoa.
 Drying time should only take a minute or two.

 The marshmallows melt fairly quickly when added to the cocoa but look so adorable when they are first served.
 They’re a cute treat to serve after playing in the snow or just going outside and freezing for a minute.

 Do you have a favorite cocoa recipe for winter?